 Students knowledge and awareness of psychological disorders will lead to a greater appreciation of the challenges that some people in the community face, and lead to greater respect, care and support of these members of society.

-Students will be assessed fortnightly with 24 mark (30 minutes) timed exam papers for both teachers.
+Students will continue to be assessed roughly fortnightly with 24 mark (30 minutes) timed exam papers for both teachers.
 These involve a mix of multiple choice, short answers and essay questions.

 A term sometimes used to describe Bowlby's theory.
 The mono means 'one' and indicates that one particular attachment is different from all others and of central importance to the child's development.